itm/spyglass/README.md

 Building
 --------

-Testbed Runtime is based on the [Apache Maven][maven] build system.
+SpyGlass is based on the [Apache Maven][maven] build system.
 Clone the project and simply run 'mvn install' (or 'mvn clean install' to be on the safe side) for building.
 For building the various platform specific distributions (SpyGlass is based on SWT) run one of